Diversity, Equity & Inclusion (DEI) in Community

-Learn how to foster an inclusive community that is welcoming of people across identities of race, LGBTQ, education, socioeconomic status, and disability.
-Let author and coach, Crystal Farmer, lead you and your group through the critical journey of making transformative change toward real inclusion.
+Learn how to foster an inclusive community that is welcoming of people across identities of race, LGBTQ, gender, and disability.
+Let author and coach, Crystal Byrd Farmer, lead you and your group through the critical journey of making transformative change toward real inclusion.

 People of all ethnicities and community experience are encouraged to join this online course.

 - Communicate across cultural divides

 - Reach out to people from different backgrounds

 - Learn the basics of implicit bias and microaggressions

 - Understand how different aspects of identity affect our experience of community